tuupola/slim-basic-auth/README.md

 ]));
 ```

 With optional `path` parameter can authenticate only given part of your website.
 It can be either a string or an array of strings.
 You can also change the displayed `realm` using the parameter with same name.
 Optional callback which is called if authentication succeeds can be added.
 Callback receives an array containing `user` and `password` as argument.
+Callback is called only if authentication succeeds.
 If callback returns boolean `false` authentication is forced to be failed.

 ```php
 $app = new \Slim\Slim();